43 Iconic Historical Places In India To Explore In 2025

 Image Source

 A UNESCO world heritage site in India that features a Victorian-Gothic style of architecture.
-It is a railway station in Mumbai, the capital of Maharashtra.
+Chhatrapati Shivaji Terminus is a railway station in Mumbai, the capital of Maharashtra.
 Constructed in 1887, it is the headquarters of Central Railways.
 An iconic landmark of the financial hub of India, it looks timeless when compared with the rest of Mumbai.
 It is one of India’s famous buildings with domed arches and buttresses from where various long-distance and short-distance trains begin.

-Interesting fact: It was built to commemorate the 50th birthday of Queen Victoria and took 10 years to be completed
+Interesting Fact: It was built to commemorate the 50th birthday of Queen Victoria and took 10 years to be completed

 30. Gol Gumbaz, Karnataka